alexander-kastil/angular-basics/labs/L2-fundamentals/readme.md

 - Add food.json to the assets folder:

+  >Note: As this project was scaffolded with a previous version of Angular CLI, the assets folder is used instead of `public`.

   ```json
   [
     { "id": 1, "name": "Butter Chicken", "price": 9, "calories": 1200 },